-Phoenix, located north of the Mexican state, Sonora, takes its culinary cues from its proximity to America’s southern border, the traditions of the nearby Native American communities, and the sunny arid climate for which Arizona is so well known.
+Phoenix, located north of the Mexican state of Sonora, takes its culinary cues from its proximity to America’s southern border, the traditions of the nearby Native American communities, and the sunny arid climate for which Arizona is so well known.
 With a number of restaurants to choose from in this city, we’re sure you’ll go home with a few new favorite foods and eateries!
-Folks here love the bold flavors, so once you take a bite into a visit to Phoenix your taste buds will be craving for more!
+Folks here love the bold flavors, so start looking for flights to Phoenix to see what the grub here is all about!
 If you’re interested in dining at some of the best restaurants in this city, read on to learn where you should go.

 Head to these hot spots in Phoenix if…